jgaffuri/OriMap/docs/howtoactlidar/README.md

 ## Setup Karttapullatin

 The program parameters are defined in the *workspace/karttapullautin_standalone/pullauta.ini* file.
-- Edit the *pullauta.ini* file and find the place with:
+- Edit this *pullauta.ini* file and find the place with:

 ```
 # batch process mode, process all laz ans las files of this directory